JoshuaKey/EasyMarketingInUnity/Assets/README.txt

 4.)
 Copy and Paste the EasyMarketingInUnity folder at the root of the Assets folder

 5.)
+Open Window->EasyMarketingInUnity->Help

+6.)
 Enjoy!
 --------------------------------------------

 ERRORS
 --------------------------------------------
-If you get "Opening File ...
+Error: "Opening File ...
 The process can not access the file because it is being used by another process."
-Just hit Cancel.
+	Hit Cancel.
 Unity is being a baby because it can't access the file.
 --------------------------------------------

 FOLDERS